Shenavar/Gravity-Text-books/TextBooksonGR.md

+Hi,
+My name is Hossein Shenavar and I am currently a research assistant at Ferdowsi University of Mashhad.
+Here, I will categorize useful texts on gravity, general relativity and cosmology.
+Also, I will try to introduce some video lectures, codes, etc., on these topics.

-A: Bible of Gravity:
+**A: Bible of Gravity:**

 Gravitation
 by Charles Misner, Kip Thorne, and John Wheeler

-B: Introductory Courses on GR:
+**B: Introductory Courses on GR:**

 1- Gravitation and Spacetime,
 by Ohanian 1976